 - A permanent employee of the company or its subsidiary.

-- Any key managerial personnel of the company and its subsidiaries or associate companies.
+- Any critical managerial personnel of the company and its subsidiaries or associate companies.

-- Any class of employee as per the terms and policy of the company can opt for Employee stock option plan.
+- Per the company’s terms and policy, any class of employee can opt for the Employee stock option plan.

 Benefits of Employee Stock Option Plan

-- Employee stock option plans are offered at the price lower than the market price and on sale, it gives huge profits.
+- Employee stock option plans are offered at a price lower than the market price, and it gives enormous profits on sale.

-- Employee stock option plans motivate the employees to contribute in the growth of the company.
+- Employee stock option plans motivate the employees to contribute to the company’s growth.

 - ESOP serves as a retirement benefit for employees.

-- Through ESOPs the employee can be retained for longer term which will give the edge over the competitor.
+- Through ESOPs, the employee can be retained for the longer term, giving the edge over the competitor.

 Disadvantages of Employee Stock Option Plan

-- Period of holding involving in the ESOP is very high.
+- The period of holding involved in the ESOP is very high.

-- Tax implication of ESOP is complicated in nature.
+- The tax implication of ESOP is problematic in nature.

 - ESOPs are not easily transferrable before the end of the contract.